The Ultimate List of the Best Things to do in Brisbane

 Yatala Pies has been a landmark in the Yatala area of Queensland Australia for more than 130 years.
 From humble beginnings as a small pie shop on the Pacific Highway, the company has relocated to large, modern, landscaped premises nearby (exit 38 Yatala North off the M1 ).
 It’s an iconic stop for any tourist to take in ‘the Big Pie’ at this famous location.
 The added bonus of the ‘drive thru’ makes it an easy option on your way to…

 After you have grabbed your fill of tasty treats form the Yatala Pie Shop, head on over to the Yatala Drive In.
-It is Brisbane and the Gold Coast’s last open-air drive-in motion picture theatre.
-It was formerly Beenleigh Drive-In and opened on Sunday 27th October 1974.
-It is considered Australia’s most modern Drive-In Theatre.
+Unwind in Brisbane and the Gold Coast’s last open-air drive-in motion picture theatre.
+It was formerly Beenleigh Drive-In opening on Sunday 27th October 1974.
+The Drive In is now considered Australia’s most modern Drive-In Theatre.

 88. Ghost Tours